Multidimensional Dickman distribution and operator selfdecomposability: Dickman distributions over R d

 \begin{proposition} Let $\theta>0$ and $\nu\in H$ be given.
 Let $f(\mb x)$, $\mb x\in \Rd$, denote the probability density function (given as a generalised function) of the $\mc D(\frac 1 \theta I, \nu)$ distribution.
 Then it satisfies the integro-partial differential equation

 in a weak sense. \end{proposition} \begin{proof} Notice that, due to Proposition \ref{prop: MD_class_cf}, the Fourier transform $\hat f $ of $f$ satisfies

 Consequently,

-The result follows now by properties of the Fourier transform on the space of generalised functions, see, for example, \cite[Th.
-4.25 and Th.
-4.33]{mitrea2013distributions}. \end{proof} \begin{remark} The differential operator $L=\sum_{k=1}^d z_k\frac{\partial} {\partial z_k}$ is sometimes referred to as the Euler partial differential operator. \end{remark}
+The result now follows from the properties of the Fourier transform on $\Shw'$ and the convolution property of probability measures; see \cite[Thm.
+4.25]{mitrea2013distributions} and \cite[Prop.
+2.5 (iii)]{sato1999levy}. \end{proof} \begin{remark} The differential operator $L=\sum_{k=1}^d z_k\frac{\partial} {\partial z_k}$ is sometimes referred to as the Euler partial differential operator. \end{remark}